-The online assignments can be completed at WWW.MYMATHLAB.COM or WWW.COURSECOMPASS.COM .
-In order access the online assignments you need to have a student access code.
-Access codes are included with new book that is bundled with MyMathLab; codes can be purchased separately from the textbook at the campus bookstore or online at the course website.
+Homework Policy: Calculus is learned by solving problems.
+In Math 111, Online homework will be completed at WWW.MYMATHLAB.COM.
+In order to access the online assignments you need to have a student access code.

+Access codes are included with a new book that is bundled with MyMathLab; codes can be purchased separately from the textbook at the campus bookstore or online at the course website.
 If you buy a new book from another source make sure it is bundled with MyMathLab.
 In addition, on the first day of class your course instructor will give you an additional code needed to access the online assignments.
 NOTE: Homework Assignments are DUE frequently (at least weekly) at the dates and times specified online and by your instructor.